 Media queries, flexible grids, and responsive images are the tools of the trade.
 They allow your site to adapt its layout to different screen sizes.
 Frameworks like Bootstrap can make this task even simpler.
 Coding with responsiveness in mind from the start prevents many headaches down the road.

-Choose something that resonates with you — whether it’s self-study through online courses and tutorials, attending workshops, or earning a degree — but this much is clear: having responsive design in your skillset is not just a plus, it’s expected.
+Choose something that resonates with you—whether it’s self-study through online courses and tutorials, attending workshops, or earning a degree—but this much is clear: having responsive design in your skill set is not just a plus; it’s expected.
 And don’t worry too much about mastering everything at once; learning is a continual process, especially in a field as dynamic as web development.

 Server-Side Proficiency and the Art of Back-End Development